 With that said, what works for me may not work for you and vice versa.
 It may be worth a shot to see if it will work for you - but if it doesn't, then no worries, try to find something that does.
 Alternatively, sometimes things work sometimes and other times they don't work at all.
 That's normal, too.
 Don't discount it too quickly.
 Give it a shot and if it consistently doesn't help then move on.
 I'm not "THE MENTAL HEALTH GURU" but I have been making more of an effort to take care of my mental health and it seems to be working so keep that in mind.

 So, yeah.
 Let's jump into it.

-I have never been diagnosed with any mental health issue.
 I don't take medication for depression or anxiety and I never have.
 I have self-diagnosed myself with SAD (Seasonal Affective Disorder), which hits me really hard in the Vancouver winter.
 I go through light-therapy in the winter to help with this and C and I will probably end up moving somewhere sunny eventually to help me deal with this.
 I've also recently been officially diagnosed with ADHD...though I've believed I had ADHD for a long time and I had many coping mechanisms to deal with it.
 I am currently trying medication and seeing where that leaves me as far as productivity and executive functioning goes.
 It's all a work in progress but I'm feeling positive I'm moving in the right direction.
 The tips below have helped me deal with these issues; however, if you are prescribed medication to help with your mental health then of course, keep taking them!
 Consider these a supplement to your meds, okay?
 And of course, if you're having issues with your medication, talk to your doctor about it and see how they can help you out.
 You can't just "force" yourself to get better when it comes to health so don't even try.
 Seriously.